pwstegman/bci.js/docs/api.md

 <a name="module_bcijs.saveCSV"></a>

 ### bcijs.saveCSV(array, filename) ⇒ <code>Promise</code>
-Saves an array to a CSV file
+Saves an array to a CSV file<p>This method is exclusive to Node.js</p>

 **Kind**: static method of [<code>bcijs</code>](#module_bcijs)
 **Returns**: <code>Promise</code> - A promise object that resolves when the file has been saved.
 Does not currently reject on write error.